thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ### Abstract Canisters to System API {#concrete-canisters}

-In Section [Abstract canisters](#abstract-canisters) we introduced an abstraction over the interface to a canister, to avoid cluttering the abstract specification of the Internet Computer from WebAssembly details.
+In Section [Abstract canisters](#abstract-canisters) we introduced an abstraction over the interface to a canister, to avoid cluttering the abstract specification of the BigFile from WebAssembly details.
 In this section, we will fill the gap and explain how the abstract canister interface maps to the [concrete System API](#system-api) and the WebAssembly concepts as defined in the [WebAssembly specification](https://webassembly.github.io/spec/core/index.html).

 #### The concrete `WasmState`